Bird Identifier

 Habitat and range

-Elegant Terns breed almost entirely on a few islands in the Gulf of California, most famously Isla Rasa, with smaller numbers nesting in southern California.
-After breeding, they disperse northward along the Pacific coast to forage in productive coastal waters before migrating south.
+Elegant Terns breed almost entirely on a small number of islands in the Gulf of California, particularly Isla Rasa, with smaller colonies elsewhere along the Mexican Pacific coast.
+After breeding, birds disperse northward along the Pacific coast of the United States, particularly to California, before migrating south again to winter along the coasts of Central and South America, including Peru and Chile.

 Behavior & voice